oesteban/hcph-sops/docs/data-collection/scanning.md

 !!!danger "Familiarize with emergency procedures"
     You MUST know the security procedures in case of problem and keep yourself updated with changes.
-    Some of the emergency procedures are found here [here](emergency-procedures.md).
+    Some of the emergency procedures are found [here](emergency-procedures.md).

     In addition to the brief guidelines given in these SOPs, further safety information is found in {{ secrets.tribu.mri_security | default("███") }}.